 Each delivery person can be assigned specific areas to ensure they can schedule the grocery shopping and delivery within a short time frame.
 Consider all the key elements that can impact the shopping experience, contribute to delays or errors in selecting products, and ensure the customers’ needs are prioritized and receive precisely what they want and within the specified time.

-The cost of fuel, number of trips, driving time, anticipated traffic delays, and other factors should always be considered so that your business can develop contingency plans in the event of unforeseen incidents and the high demands of this growing business.
+The cost of fuel, the number of trips, driving time, anticipated traffic delays, and other factors should always be considered so that your business can develop contingency plans in the event of unforeseen incidents and the high demands of this growing business.

 All Your Grocery Delivery Business’ Needs in one App

 Create a contingency plan for last-minute changes and re-routing orders with a convenient, easy-to-use Driver Mobile App for drivers.
-This essential tool helps assign delivery routes to drivers several days in advance to plan their schedule accordingly, which includes picking up packages, scanning each order to update the software, which can alert customers to the delivery status.
+This essential tool helps assign delivery routes to drivers several days in advance to plan their schedule accordingly, which includes picking up packages, and scanning each order to update the software, which can alert customers to the delivery status.

 Scheduling driving routes and deliveries in advance allows for modifications to be made well before their delivery so that a last-minute cancellation or unavailable driver can quickly be offered or assigned to a backup driver.
 This dispatching service keeps track of every step of the process, from finding a local driver to pick up the goods to scanning the grocery package and scheduling a delivery time.